prajwalkumar143/Assignment/README.md

 1. HTTPS: Use Azure Application Gateway or Azure Front Door with SSL certificates to enable HTTPS.
 2. Secrets Management: Store sensitive data in Azure Key Vault and retrieve them in your application.

+## Monitoring and Alerting

+1. Prometheus: Set up Prometheus to scrape metrics from the application.
+2. Grafana: Create dashboards in Grafana to visualize the metrics.